WenceslausIV/EKF-PrSBC/README.md

+# Probabilistic Barrier Certificates (PrSBC) & Extended Kalman Filter Implementation

-Probabilistic Barrier Certificates (PrSBC) & the Extended Kalman Filter implementation.
+Implementations of Probabilistic Barrier Certificates (PrSBC) and the Extended Kalman Filter (EKF).

 The algorithms are built on a modified Robotarium Python implementation originally provided by [Georgia Tech](https://www.robotarium.gatech.edu/).